henryhodelin/LLM_Chronicles_Analysis/index.md

 - What are the neural networks ?
   - Perceptrons and artificial neurons
   - Multilayer Perceptrons
-- Whay use neural networks ?
+- Why use neural networks ?
   - Concept of function
   - Functionals and operators
   - Universal aproximators